Security Awareness – Protect your identity, your device, and your data

 - Do not share your passwords with anyone.

 Securing Mobile Devices

-Securing your mobile devices and smartphones is just as important or perhaps even more important as securing your computer.
-If you have a smartphone, you now carry a fully functional computer in your pocket.
-It is important to safeguard your smartphone and other mobile devices.
-Your smartphone contains a wealth of personal information such as pictures, passwords, email, phone numbers and contacts that you would not want to be stolen or compromised.
+Securing your mobile devices and smartphones is as relevant or perhaps even more critical as securing your computer.
+Your smartphone contains a wealth of personal information such as pictures, passwords, email, phone numbers, and contacts.
 A lost or stolen or unsecured smartphone could expose personal data and lead to identity theft and fraud.

 Below is a short list of some basic Smartphone safety tips to help protect your smartphone.

 - Enable strong password protection on your device and include a timeout requiring authentication after a period of inactivity.